Type: Court intrigue Card game Complexity: 2 Playing Time: 30 minutes Players: 2 - 5 Designer: Julian Musgrave

 Camelot – The Court takes us into the Great Hall at Camelot and the viscous world of court politics where a whisper of scandal can send even the most senior knight tumbling down the social order.
 The board shows the dazzling splendour of Arthur and Guinevere enthroned at one end of the hall where your knight might spend some time hob-nobbing with their majesties as well as the somewhat less dazzling and notably un-splendid end of the hall by the door where he will just have to try and ignore the draught, the dirt and the ripe smell of failure.

-Please Note: The photograph is of a playtest mock up and does not represent the quality of artwork and components that will be in the published product.
+Please Note: The photograph is of the artwork that will be in the published product.

 Camelot - The Four Towers